mizrael/davidguida.net/src/_posts/2015-12-29-unit-testing-mongodb-in-c-part-3-the-database-factories.md

 Injecting just the factory instead allows us to create internally all the repositories we need, add new ones easily and of course makes our life easier when it comes to testing.

-Let&#8217;s take a look at our Repository Factory interface:
+Let's take a look at our Repository Factory interface:

 <div style="tab-size: 8" id="gist29436836" class="gist">
   <div class="gist-file">